openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 Besides discovering devices that are already known by the gateway, it may be desired to connect new devices to your system - which requires your gateway to be in install mode.
 Starting the binding's DiscoveryService will automatically put your gateway(s) in install mode for a specified period of time (see installModeDuration).

-**Note:** Enabling / disabling of install mode is also available via GATEWAY_EXTRAS.
+**Note:** Enabling / disabling of install mode is also available via GATEWAY-EXTRAS.
 You may use this if you prefer.

-**Exception:** If a gateway is not ONLINE, the install mode will not be set automatically. _For instance during initialization of the binding its DiscoveryService is started and will discover devices that are already connected.
-However, the install mode is not automatically enabled in this situation because the gateway is in the status INITIALIZING._
+**Exception:** If a gateway is not ONLINE, the install mode will not be set automatically.
+For instance during initialization of the binding its DiscoveryService is started and will discover devices that are already connected.
+However, the install mode is not automatically enabled in this situation because the gateway is in the status INITIALIZING.

 ## Bridge Configuration